 The regional Urban Community Resilience Hub (UCRH) intends to coordinate and connect urban work across the Asia Pacific (AP) region, enhancing knowledge sharing and peer-to-peer exchange within and beyond RCRC networks and platforms.
 Through networked engagement, the Urban Hub operationalizes urban evidence-based learning, with a strong orientation toward partnerships and innovation for current and future initiatives.

-This Hub provides a space where urban actors can:
+This Hub provides a space where urban actors can access:

 Share knowledge and experience in urban programming.
 The resource section provides a variety of reports, toolkits, guidelines, and case studies permanently growing.

 Connect with other urban practitioners.
 Through the community groups, you can connect to discuss challenges and opportunities in specific areas of urban work.

 Find opportunities for funding.
 The section 'funding opportunities' is frequently updated with new options to fund urban resilience-focused projects.